Christmas cakes and cookies traditionally prepared for winter holidays in Croatia

 If you want to prepare cookies that will survive for weeks, Mašinski keksi (Machine biscuits) are a top choice.
 These cookies made of flour and margarine are a classic.

 Combine different tastes by adding different ingredients to the basic dough, including nuts, coconut, cocoa, or anything else.
 Once baked, save your cookies to a decorative biscuit box and be proud when serving them.
 Their deliciousness can’t even be compared to the ones from stores.

 View a recipe for Mašinski keksi here.

 If you do not like sugar, good old Medenjaci (Honey cookies) is a way to go.
 I enjoy bitter tastes, and although Medenjaci are sweet, I can’t resist them because honey tastes utterly different than sugar.

 Medenjaci are usually shaped with molds of classic Christmas motives, including Christmas trees, stars, houses, and snowflakes.
-You can decorate them with sugar and purchased cake decorations or simply dip them in chocolate or sugar.
+You can decorate them with sugar and other cake decorations or simply dip them in chocolate.
 If you do not like sugar, leave them casual.

 View a recipe for Medenjaci here.

 Orehnjača (Gibanica; Povitica or Štrukolo in Istria) is a traditional Croatian cake made of dough and walnut filling.
 It is an inevitable cake that our grandmas baked for Christmas, other holidays, and festive occasions.
 It also comes in variations made of a poppy seed (makovnjača), cheese, and carob.
 Some add a bit of raising or jam to the filling to intensify the taste.